 The Parade, Kensington Park

 The oval known as the Kensington Park Oval was purchased in 1874 by a group of local residents using donations and money raised by ‘entertainments’.
 Administered by a group of trustees on behalf of the district it was originally called the Kensington Oval (although located in Kensington Park and not in the adjacent suburb of Kensington).
-Initially cricket and football were played there and the oval was financially viable, but by 1881 the trustees were forced the sell of some of the land on the perimeter for housing.
+Initially cricket and football were played there and the oval was financially viable, but by 1881 the trustees were forced to sell off some of the land on the perimeter for housing.
 Using some of this money a pavilion was erected in 1882 and by 1883 fences, gates and a scoreboard were in place.

-South Australia’s first inclined cycle track was built there in 1888, and for a while the oval was again a successful venue.
+South Australia’s first inclined cycle track was built there in 1888 and for a while the oval was again a successful venue.
 However between 1898 and 1920 the oval fell into disuse and was for a time the Council’s works depot.
 In 1920 the Kensington Cricket Club leased it and in subsequent years the oval was replanted and other improvements were made.
-During World War 11 the army used it for troop training.
+During World War Two the army used it for troop training.
 After the war the South Australian National Football League again played league football at the oval.

 In 1963 the oval was leased to the South Australian Amateur Athletics Association and the South Australian Soccer Federation.
 A synthetic running track was laid and the oval was renamed the Olympic sportsfield.
-For many years it was Adelaide’s principle athletics stadium, and was used for soccer until 1990.
+For many years it was Adelaide’s principle athletics stadium and was used for soccer until 1990.

 In 1992 the Council resolved to determine exactly what it could do with the oval, given that in 1888 the land had been acquired subject to a Deed of Trust.
-One option was to sell the oval, another was to again lease it to a sporting or other type of organization.
+One option was to sell the oval, another was to again lease it to a sporting or other type of organisation.
 However by 1992 the instrument creating the Trust was lost and so its exact terms were not known.
-The matter was taken to the Supreme Court, which held that there was sufficient secondary evidence to establish such a Trust existed; the Council had signed the Trust; and the terms of the Trust established the Council agreed to hold the land as a public recreation ground.
-The secondary evidence included an internal memorandum, an entry in the Council's solicitor's Deed book and a report of a meeting held by the Oval's trustees where it was resolved to sell the land subject to a Trust which was to stipulate the Council must hold the oval "for the public use of the District as a recreation ground, free at all times from all specific charge..."
+The matter was taken to the Supreme Court, which held that there was sufficient secondary evidence to establish such a Trust existed, the Council had signed the Trust and the terms of the Trust established the Council agreed to hold the land as a public recreation ground.
+The secondary evidence included an internal memorandum, an entry in the Council's solicitor's Deed book and a report of a meeting held by the Oval's trustees where it was resolved to sell the land subject to a Trust which was to stipulate the Council must hold the oval 'for the public use of the District as a recreation ground, free at all times from all specific charge.'
 In the initial hearing the judge found, based on the trust, the Council did not have the power to sell the land.
 On appeal the Full Court reversed this decision, holding the evidence fell short of establishing the Trust was subject to any express term precluding the sale of the land.
 It was also held the land constitutes ‘parklands’ within the meaning of the Local Government Act, but that this fact does not preclude sale or disposal of the land either.